avwsolutions/fs-watcher/README.md

 ## Conclusions

 First of all, this is a helpful exercise, but isn't near the level of a `Pro Rust Master`.
 Things that I learned here is that Rust is really well-thought language, works well when you like Object Oriented Programming and first lines of code are there within a hour.
 I really love the community attention and I'm confident that Rust is the way to modernise the Linux Kernel future.
+As always keep in mind that there are differences in Rust editions 2015, 2018 and 2021.
+So always look into the documentation / references before trusting Stackoverflow ;).

 Hopefully you have enjoyed this tutorial and Goodbye Rustacean!